zama-ai/concrete/docs/execution-analysis/formatting_and_drawing.md

 ```

 {% hint style="warning" %}
-Formatting is just for debugging purposes.
+Formatting is designed for debugging purpose only.
 It's not possible to create the circuit back from its textual representation.
 See [How to Deploy](../guides/deploy.md) if that's your goal.
 {% endhint %}

 ## Drawing

 {% hint style="danger" %}
 Drawing functionality requires the installation of the package with the full feature set.
-See the [Installation](../get-started/installing.md) section to learn how to do that.
+See the [Installation](../get-started/installing.md) section for instructions.
 {% endhint %}

-You can use the `draw` method of your compiled circuit to draw it:
+To draw your compiled circuit, use the `draw` method:

 ```python
 drawing = circuit.draw()
 ```

-This method will draw the circuit on a temporary PNG file and return the path to this file.
+This method draws the circuit, saves it as a temporary PNG file and returns the file path.

-You can show the drawing in a Jupyter notebook, like this:
+You can display the drawing in a Jupyter notebook:

 ```python
 from PIL import Image